 Error message: Your Tweet exceeds the standard character limit.
 Please consider shortening it and try again.

-This happens when the text of the tweet you wrote is more than 280 characters.
+Solution: This happens when the text of the tweet you wrote is more than 280 characters.
 This is not allowed by Twitter.
-So, shorten the length of your tweet and try posting again.
+Please shorten the length of your tweet and keep the text message up to 280 characters or less and try posting again.

 2. Tweet already published

 Error message: Twitter detected that your status matches with an older one.
 Statuses need to be unique and exclusive to the user.

 Solution: Twitter says: “For each tweet attempt, the text is compared with user’s recent tweets.
 Any attempt that would result in duplication will be blocked, resulting in a 403 error.
 Therefore, a user cannot submit the same status twice in a row.”
 Don’t try to publish the same tweet/content multiple times one after another.

 You cannot post the same content twice on your Twitter profile.
 To help you with this issue, we have the feature of generating tweet variations.
 It will help you share the same message multiple times on Twitter account and repurposing your content, without getting penalized by Twitter.

 3. Invalid image

 Error message: The image you requested is invalid.

 Solution: The image file is either expired or not available.
 Try uploading it again or use a different image.